 TSS

 The evaluator examines the TSS to confirm that it describes which TOE components store their security audit events locally and which send their security audit events to other TOE components for local storage.
 For the latter, the target TOE component(s) which store security audit events for other TOE components shall be identified.
-For every sending TOE component the corresponding receiving TOE component(s) need to be identified.
+For every sending TOE component, the corresponding receiving TOE component(s) need to be identified.
 For every transfer of audit information between TOE components it shall be described how the data is secured during transfer according to FTP_ITC.1 or FPT_ITT.1.

 For each TOE component which does not store audit events locally by itself, the evaluator confirms that the TSS describes how the audit information is buffered before sending to another TOE component for local storage.